Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 The first question that arises is to properly define dipoles, i.e.~how one pairs the positive charges with the negative ones.
 We present a notion of dipoles based on a stable matching algorithm.
 This is a different definition from \cite{boursier2024dipole} in which dipoles were defined based on the nearest-neighbor graph of the particles (irrespective of their sign), as in \cite{GunPan}.

 We introduce a matching between the positive charges $(x_i)_{i\in [N]}$ and the negative charges $(y_i)_{i\in [N]}$.
 We use the stable matching $\sigma_N$ defined as follows: starting from $r=0$, grow discs of radius $r$ around each $x_i$.
 If $B(x_i,r)$ is the first disc to touch a negative charge, say $y_j$, (if several, pick the one with the smallest index) then we set $\sigma_N(i)=j$.
 The particles $x_i$ and $y_j$ are then removed from the family of particles, and we repeat the operation.
-This procedure defines a random permutation of $[N]$. \begin{definition} We call {\it dipoles} the pairs $(x_i, y_{\sigma_N(i)})$, where $\sigma_N$ is the stable matching as above.
-We denote by $r_i= |x_i-y_{\sigma_N(i)}|$ the dipole size. \end{definition}
+This procedure defines a random permutation of $[N]$. \begin{definition} We call {\it dipoles} the pairs $(x_i, y_{\sigma_N(i)})$, where $\sigma_N$ is the stable matching as above. \end{definition}

 Without loss of generality, up to the multiplicative factor $N!$, one can reduce to the situation where $\sigma_N=\Id$.
 The stable matching has the nice property (see Section \ref{sub:stable}) that

 where $\mc{A}_{ij}$ is an event depending only on $x_i, y_i, x_j, y_j$: it is the geometric condition that says that $x_i$ is matched to $y_i$ and $x_j$ to $y_j$ when performing the stable matching with $x_i , x_j$ and $y_i, y_j$ only.
 This decomposition of the geometric constraint of the matching $\sigma_N$ into the pair conditions $\mc{A}_{ij}$ is crucial.